margaretmf/margaretmf.github.io/teaching.md

 * "The plane, [crashing], [dream[ing] many times]" (p.
 6, Brian's Winter)

-* "But with the supplies from the plane his dreams changed back to food and when it was gone - in what seemed a very short time - a kidn of wanting, hunger returned that he ahd not felt since the first week.
+* "But with the supplies from the plane his dreams changed back to food and when it was gone - in what seemed a very short time - a kind of wanting, hunger returned that he ahd not felt since the first week.
 For a week or two he was in torment, never satisfied; even when he ahd plenty of  fish and rabbit or foolbird to eat he thought of the things he didn't have.
 It somehow was never enough and he seemed to be angry all the time, so angry that he wasted a whole day just slamming things around and swearing at his luck." (p.
 6, Brian's Winter)

 * "Almost a whiff, soemthing he could smell.
 He was hutning with the rifle when he sensed the change.
 He had awakened early, just before first light, and had decided to spend the entire day hunting and get maybe two or three foolbirds.
 He blew on the coals from the fire the night before until they glowed red, added some bits of dry grass, which burst into flame at once, and heated water in one of the aluminum pots that had come in the plane's survival pack." (p.
 7, Brian's Winter)